JMGarCas/TOQUE2GO/README.md

 ## Catering Service Web Application made with Python and Flask

 Welcome to TOQUE2GO!
 This web application allows users to arrange appointments with a selection of talented chefs for their events.
-Whether it's a family dinner, a corporate event, or a special celebration, this app makes it easy to connect with experienced chefs to create memorable culinary experiences.
+Whether it's a family dinner, a corporate event, or a special celebration, this web app makes it easy to connect with experienced chefs to create memorable culinary experiences.

 ## Table of Contents